OHSU and Oregon together for health

-Communities across Oregon share a common desire to have access to the best available health care and health education.
-At OHSU medical professionals, teachers and researchers help meet the need by:
+Communities across Oregon want access to the best health care and health education.
+OHSU medical professionals, teachers and researchers help by:

-- engaging in research vital to public and community health issues.
+- Engaging in research vital to public health.

-- ensuring access to the latest in medical advances.
+- Ensuring access to the latest medical advances.

-- connecting with other providers so patients are cared for close to home.
+- Connecting with other providers so patients can receive care close to home.